-Show info dumping is not a problem and it blends in seamlessly with the scene.
+Shown info dumping is not a problem, as it blends in seamlessly with the scene.
 Very few people will even recognize it as an info dump at all because it is well integrated into the scene, such as when it shows the character using that information to make a decision in that moment rather than the narrator just telling information for the reader’s benefit.
 But most often info dumps are told.

 Why It Is a Problem

 For one, told info dumping is telling instead of showing.
 Yes, you can’t have a story without some telling, but told info dumping is never a “good” kind of telling.